ylecuyer/survey-gizmo-ruby/README.md

 ## Versions

+### Major Changes in 5.x

+* BREAKING CHANGE: `.all` returns Enumerators, not arrays.
+This may or may not break your code.
+* Feature: .all will automatically paginate responses for you with the :all_pages option
+* Feature: Answer class to parse SurveyGizmo's sort of wild and wooly way of representing survey responses

 ### Major Changes in 4.x

 * BREAKING CHANGE: There is no more error tracking.
 If the API gives an error or bad response, an exception will be raised.